nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your ExpressLibrary.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ExpressLibrary.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar expressLibrary.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)